-Despite the odds being stacked against them throughout history, African-American aviators have contributed significantly to flight exploration as well as to the outer edges of space.
+Despite the odds being stacked against them throughout history, African American aviators have contributed significantly to flight exploration as well as to the outer edges of space.
 Whether male or female, these brave and unique individuals achieved many firsts in aviation and continue to be a source of inspiration to their communities.

 Here are 10 noteworthy black pilots who were pioneers of their generation.

-Bessie Coleman: First African-American and Native-American Female Pilot
+Bessie Coleman: First African American and Native American Female Pilot

-Hailing from both African-American and Native-American descent, Bessie Coleman (1892-1926) was the first female from both ethnic heritages to earn her pilot license.
+Hailing from both African American and Native American descent, Bessie Coleman (1892-1926) was the first female from both ethnic heritages to earn her pilot license.
 But because there were no aeronautical facilities that would teach minority women to fly in America, Coleman had to earn her license in France, which she did in 1921.

 When she returned to the States, she became a celebrity and built her career as an airshow pilot.
-Although she had big dreams of starting an African-American flying school, she died during a test flight in 1926.
+Although she had big dreams of starting an African American flying school, she died during a test flight in 1926.

-Eugene Jacques Bullard: First African-American Military Combat Pilot
+Eugene Jacques Bullard: First African American Military Combat Pilot

 Born in Columbus, Georgia in 1895, Eugene Jacques Bullard had lived many interesting lives before and after making history as the first black military pilot.

-As a teen, he found his way to London and later settled in France as both an entertainer and boxer.
+As a teen, he found his way to London and later settled in France as both an entertainer and a boxer.
 When World War I broke out, he fought for France and became a decorated infantryman before training as a pilot, receiving his license in 1917.

 However, after fighting and getting wounded in World War II, he returned to the States and settled in Harlem, New York, where he worked odd jobs — his final stint being an elevator operator at Rockefeller Center.
 He died from stomach cancer in 1961 and was buried in Flushing Cemetery in the French War Veterans' section in Queens, New York.

-James Banning: First African-American Pilot to Fly Across America
+James Banning: First African American Pilot to Fly Across America

 Born in 1900, James Banning held onto his childhood dreams of flying, despite the fact no school in America was willing to train a black man.
-Thankfully for Banning, he found a white pilot who taught him the ropes and in 1926 became one of the first African-American pilots in history.
+Thankfully for Banning, he found a white pilot who taught him the ropes and in 1926 became one of the first African American pilots in history.

 In 1932, with only four people coming out to watch his epic endeavor from a small airport in Los Angeles, Banning set off with his mechanic Thomas C. Allen on a coast-to-coast, history-making flight.
 Known as the "Flying Hoboes," the two made the harrowing 3,300-mile journey and landed in Long Island, New York, clocking in at 41 hours and 27 minutes.